 My name is Belinda and I live in Newcastle, Australia.

-I am in a loving relationship and I have a beautiful stepdaughter, but I’d always dreamed of having my own baby.
+In 2012 I became a step-mother to the most beautiful little girl.
+But I’d always dreamed of having my own child.
 After battling health issues, falling pregnant in 2016 was my most precious dream come true.

 My baby stopped thriving

-Due to complications, my baby boy was stillborn at 26 weeks via a natural birth.
+Due to complications, my baby boy was stillborn at 26 weeks (410g) via a natural birth.

 My Rainbow Baby